An average trading volume for Domino's Pizza Inc. (DPZ) has been steady over the recent period. - The Dwinnex

 Revenue Estimates

-22 analysts predict $1.44B in revenue for the current quarter.
+According to 22 analysts, the current quarter’s revenue is expected to be $1.44B.
 It ranges from a high estimate of $1.49B to a low estimate of $1.38B.
 As of the current estimate, Domino’s Pizza Inc.’s year-ago sales were $1.34B, an estimated increase of 7.10% from the year-ago figure.
 For the next quarter, 18 analysts are estimating revenue of $1.06B, an increase of 4.90% less than the figure of $7.10% in the same quarter last year.
 There is a high estimate of $1.12B for the next quarter, whereas the lowest estimate is $1B.

 A total of 28 analysts have provided revenue estimates for DPZ’s current fiscal year.
 The highest revenue estimate was $4.63B, while the lowest revenue estimate was $4.53B, resulting in an average revenue estimate of $4.58B.
 In the same quarter a year ago, actual revenue was $4.36B, up 5.10% from the average estimate.
 Based on 28 analysts’ estimates, the company’s revenue will be $4.76B in the next fiscal year.
 The high estimate is $4.9B and the low estimate is $4.64B.
 The average revenue growth estimate for next year is up 4.10% from the average revenue estimate for this year.